tywuoscar123/platform-battle/readme.txt

 2. Open the project in an IDE
 3. run command "npm install" in the terminal
 4. run command "npm start" in the terminal
+5. Visit the URL given by the command above in a browser to play the game